cube3power/atsd/sql/README.md

   date_format(time, 'yyyy-MM-dd''T''HH:mm:ssz', 'US/Pacific') AS "PST_datetime"
 FROM "mpstat.cpu_busy"
   WHERE entity = 'nurswgvml007'
-  -- select data between 0h:0m:0s of the previous day and 0h:0m:0s of the current day according to PST timezone AND datetime BETWEEN endtime(YESTERDAY, 'US/Pacific') AND endtime(CURRENT_DAY, 'US/Pacific') ORDER BY datetime
+  -- select data between 0h:0m:0s of the previous day and 0h:0m:0s of the current day according to PST time zone AND datetime BETWEEN endtime(YESTERDAY, 'US/Pacific') AND endtime(CURRENT_DAY, 'US/Pacific') ORDER BY datetime
 ```